RashiTech/S13/README.md

-# S13- Training the State of the Art YoloV3 model from scratch
+# S13- Training the State of the Art YoloV3 model from scratch on CUDA device-'NVIDIA A100-SXM4-40GB'

 ## Hugging face app link